vranki/ExtPlane-Panel/README.md

 TODO: Panels can be exported to a .ini file to be copied to other computers or versioned.

+### Z value

+Panel items have z-value property.
+This is used to decide which items are painted on top of each other.
+Set z to higher to draw over other items.

 ### Command Line